antrea-io/antrea/docs/antrea-network-policy.md

 - NetworkPolicies are connection/flow oriented and stateful.
 They apply to connections, instead of individual packets, which means established connections won't be blocked by new rules.
+- For hairpin service traffic, when a Pod initiates traffic towards the service it provides, and the same Pod is selected as the Endpoint, NetworkPolicies will consistently permit this traffic during ingress enforcement if AntreaProxy is enabled.
+However, when AntreaProxy is disabled, NetworkPolicies may not function as expected for hairpin service traffic.
+  This is due to kube-proxy performing SNAT, which conceals the original source IP from Antrea.
+  Consequently, NetworkPolicies are unable to differentiate between hairpin service traffic and external traffic in this scenario.